 - Students seeking an RCL for academic difficulty must present a typed letter from the International Academic Advisor verifying the need for an RCL.
 Students enrolled in the Intensive English Program who request an RCL based on initial difficulties with the English language must submit a letter from the Director of the Intensive English Program verifying this need.

-- Typed on physician’s letterhead, dated, signed by the physician, and clearly states the physician’s contact information.
+- Typed on the physician’s letterhead, dated, signed by the physician, and clearly stated the physician’s contact information.

 - State that full-time enrollment is not advisable due to a medical condition for a specific semester.

 - Specify a recommended number of enrollment hours for the semester the RCL is requested.